History of Zakynthos: Stradioti

-Some family names of the Stradioti include the Soumakis, Roussianos, Chalkomatas from Napflion, Kapnisis, Commoutos, Minotos, Nomikos from Methoni, Melissinos, Kontostavlis and Skiadopoulos from Mani and Tzibletis, Kumvis, Karreris and Derossis from Cyprus.
+Some family names of the Stradioti include the Soumakis, Roussianos, Chalkomatas from Nafplion, Kapnisis, Commoutos, Minotos, Nomikos from Methoni, Melissinos, Kontostavlis and Skiadopoulos from Mani and Tzibletis, Kumvis, Karreris and Derossis from Cyprus.
 Other populations also settled on Zakynthos which were not held by Venice but were battlegrounds between Ottoman and Venetian forces such as Mani in the Peloponnese.
 Even some families from mainland Italy were settled in Zakynthos who were fleeing civil wars going on at that time.
 They included the less Hellenised at that time of Salviati, Mediki, Valterra, Serra, Bentivolia and Merkati.
 These waves of Stradioti and refugees resulted in an island population of mixed classes of soldiers and refugees.
 By 1621, the settlement of people from certain areas was so dense in certain areas of Zakynthos town that the neighbourhood was named after them like Maniatika given the high proportion of people from Mani.

 Stradioti continued to be employed by Venice as capelatti (rural gendarmes) in the Terra Firma well into the 17th century.
 Stradioti companies also continued to be garrisoned in some of the towns of Cephalonia, Corfu and Zakynthos.
 In Zakynthos, a slightly different company of Stradioti from those guarding Zakynthos town were given the responsibility to guard the coast from the frequent pirate raids.
 They were considered the better fighters with the best horses on the island.
 They generally kept watch from watchtowers (which are still found on the island) during summer when pirate raids were more numerous and organised themselves using fire or smoke signals to gather fellow Stradioti and defend the island against a raiding party.

 Stradioti continued their service into the 18th century but over time they virtually became a hereditary caste.
 Some of the Stradioti or their descendants became members of the Ionian nobility while others took to farming.